Mohamed-Manessouri/Rescue-Robot/README.md

 # Video transmission:
  The webcam captures real-time video, which is then transmitted to the computer vision model in my laptop.
-Once processed, the annotated video, highlighting human presence, is sent to the mobile app for visualization.
+Once processed, the annotated video, highlighting human presence, is sent to the mobile app for visualization, that is done using a server who host the video + detections and turn it into a mjpg-streamer format so flutter can get it.

 # Gps tracker:
- I don't know how to do it, yet I have an initial idea : I m going to use Gps module NEO 6m linked to raspberry pi, I m going to try to write a script that generates logs that will be added in a real time database and sent to fultter app in real time.
-But I don't really know how for the moment.
+ For this, I used Neo 6m Module Linked to the raspberry pi 3.
+The python script "gps_send.py" generates location and send it to the real time database in firebase ( A backend as a service platform) where I m creating my project.
+The flutter app fetch for this data and update the location of the robot.